 Before CAEL, Atrero was the Managing Director for the Otter Cross Cultural Center at California State University -Monterey Bay, where she oversaw all operations of the Center, including its leadership development and social justice educational services.
 She also served as a diversity advisor on several campus committees.
 Before that, she led experiential learning and cultural programming at the University of Arizona.
 Atrero began her career at Arizona Serve, a program of Prescott College that places AmeriCorps members with local organizations to increase their capacity to address poverty.

 Atrero continues to serve her community as communications manager and mentorship chair at Asian Corporate & Entrepreneur Leaders (ACEL).
 As an experienced presenter at conferences such as NASPA, UC Boulder's Women's Leadership Symposium, and the Asian Pacific Islanders in Higher Education National Conference, she believes strongly in the power of storytelling as a means of building community and providing awareness around social justice issues.

-Atrero holds a bachelor’s degree in molecular and cellular biology from the University of Arizona.
+Atrero received a master’s degree in higher education and a bachelor’s degree in molecular and cellular biology from the University of Arizona.